gottesmm/gottesmm.github.io/proposals/sil-ownership-verifier.md

     if (V != Def) { ... }
     if (V->getParentBlock()) { ... }

-In favor of the clearer:
+In favor of the explicit:

     SILValue V;
     ValueDef *Def;